-Emma is a keen volunteer, having supported various practical environmental projects at countryside sites in the UK and abroad, as well as in treasurer and fundraising roles for local community groups.
+Emma is a keen volunteer, having supported various environmental projects in the UK and abroad, as well as in treasurer and fundraising roles for local community groups.
 In her spare time, Emma can be found making dens with her children, walking her dog and taking too many photos.

 Fun fact: Emma was awarded a Blue Peter badge at the age of 10, for an engaging written piece on the dangers of litter to wildlife!